Better Pseudo-label: Joint Domain-aware Label and Dual-classifier for Semi-supervised Domain Generalization: Conclusion

 \section{Conclusion}

 In this paper, we address the problem of semi-supervised domain generalization via producing better pseudo-labels for unlabeled data.
 Firstly, we propose domain-aware pseudo-labeling for picking up more accurate pseudo labels for unlabeled data by domain-based modification.
-Then, a dual-classifier network structure is employed for promoting generalization and predicting pseudo-labels separately.
+Then, a dual-classifier network structure is employed to promote the generalization of the model and the accuracy of pseudo-labels.
 Finally, utilizing the accurate pseudo-labels in unlabeled domains, we apply domain mixup to them and enforce entropy regularization on ambiguous samples.
 Extensive experiments on benchmark datasets validate the efficacy of our framework.